Vadimskyi/UnityLightningFastUITweener/README.md

 ## Installation

 This library is distributed via Unity's built-in package manager.
 Required Unity 2018.3 or later.
-Sinse Unity's package manager does not support git-url dependencies you should install them manually, if required.

 ### Unity Package
 - Open Unity project